JakeT23cool/TATH/README.md

 8. copy and paste all the data from the 'cookie' variable

 <img src="https://raw.githubusercontent.com/JakeT23cool/TATH/stablebranch/src/3.png">

 10. input the data into the cookies variable in the python source code

 <img src="https://raw.githubusercontent.com/JakeT23cool/TATH/stablebranch/src/4.png">

 ## Completing the test
-9. Go to the test that that you want to do
+9. Go to the test that that you want to do (remember - individual test!)

 10. click the mobile 'share' icon (this will copy the link)